rixth/shrinkwrap-bug-testcase/README.md

 Under certain circumstances, production dependencies will be excluded from npm-shrinkwrap.json.

+**Scenario**:

-`top-level-pkg` has a dev dependency on `es6-promise`, and a regular dependency on `server-pkg` (which is installed via a local path).
+`top-level-pkg` has a dev dependency on `es6-promise`, and a regular dependency on `server-pkg` (which is installed via a local path, though I've tested the issue with packages from the registry as well).

 `server-pkg` has a regular dependency on `es6-promise`.